 – Others as determined by Thai Immigration

 Note that the documents for the application depend on the specific category and should contain a detailed explanation of the reasons for the permanent residence permit.
 After approval, a permanent residence blue book and an alien registration book will be issued.
-The alien registration book is an equivalent of the Thai ID card.
+The alien registration book is an equivalent of a Thai ID card.

 The permanent residence permit never expires.
 Nevertheless, it can be revoked for some reasons.
 Furthermore, travelling out of Thailand and returning requires a re-entry permit even if holding a permanent residence permit.
 Finally, after ten consecutive years, a permanent resident can apply for Thai naturalized citizen status.